akku13x/OIBSIP/README.md

 # OIBSIP
 Hello people!
-I have made these web pages using HTML, CSS and Javascript
+This repository has 2 web pages made using HTML, CSS and Javascript.